DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-\textbf{Which factors determine offloading decisions?} Figure~\ref{fig:latency_breakdown} and Figure~\ref{fig:latency_breakdown_powersave} show the latency breakdown of four popular deep learning models under different offloading scenarios.
+\textbf{Factors of determining offloading decisions.} Figure~\ref{fig:latency_breakdown} and~\ref{fig:latency_breakdown_powersave} indicate the latency breakdown of four popular DL models under different offloading scenarios.
 In each plot, the two left columns present the latency of executing the whole model on different wearable devices (LG Urbane and S2), while the two right columns show the latency of offloading them to handheld processors (CPU and GPU respectively).
-For the two offloading scenarios, we further breakdown the overall latency into the time spent on network communication and handheld-side computation.
-Our key observation is that although offloading to handheld CPU and GPU can dramatically reduce the computation time, e.g., more than 10 times for \emph{Inception} model, the end-to-end latency is often not reduced due to the high data transfer latency over Bluetooth.
-The results show that making a judicious offloading decision can have significant impacts on the user experience.
-For example, running the \emph{TextCNN} model locally on LG Urbane can save up to 71\% of end-to-end latency compared to running on handheld CPU, while for the \emph{LSTM} model, running locally leads to 2.1 seconds more delay compared to offloading to a handheld.
-The optimal decision depends on several factors described below.
+The percentage indicates the proportion of computation time (as opposed to network delay) within the overall latency.
+Our key observation is that \emph{although offloading to handheld CPU and GPU can dramatically reduce the computation time, e.g., more than 10 times for the \emph{GoogLeNet} model, the end-to-end latency is often not reduced due to the high data transfer latency over Bluetooth}.
+The results indicate that making a judicious offloading decision can have significant impacts on the user experience.
+For example, running the \emph{DeepEar} model locally on LG Urbane can reduce up to 74\% of latency compared to running it on handheld CPU, while for the \emph{DeepSense} model, running it locally leads to more delay compared to offloading to a handheld.